jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-09-14-fraud-detection-part-2/index.md

 ##### Flink Application Configuration

-The Flink application configurations constitute of the following.
+The Flink application configurations consist of the following.

 - [Checkpoints](https://docs.aws.amazon.com/managed-flink/latest/java/disaster-recovery-resiliency.html) - Checkpoints are backups of application state that Managed Service for Apache Flink automatically creates periodically and uses to restore from faults.
 By default, the following values are configured.
   - *CheckpointingEnabled: true*